microsoft/vscode-azurefunctions/README.md

 * Create new project
 * Create new function from template
-* Debug local function apps
+* Debug function apps locally
 * View Azure Functions
 * Deploy to Azure Functions
 * Start, stop, and restart Azure Functions